 Your first priority is the teacher; he or she is in charge of the class and can tell you what works (and doesn’t) for the grade, as well as how you can help.

-Second-grade teacher Anne Flanagan of Grosse Pointe Farms loves having room parents at Richard Elementary School.
+Second-grade teacher Anne Flanagan of Grosse Pointe Farms loves having room parents in her classroom.
 She usually picks two herself off the class list, at the start.
 Her calendar helps all parents know what events are coming, plus theme days or lessons that could use volunteers.

 McKinney’s got plenty for her room parent helpers to do.
 She’ll also meet them early, and then keep folders on hand so she’ll have the volunteers organized almost from day one.